invokermain/pymssql-utils/README.md

 1. Passing the required parameters
    ([see pymssql docs](https://pymssql.readthedocs.io/en/stable/ref/pymssql.html#pymssql.connect))
    into each of function calls (_query, execute & execute_many_) like in the quickstart example above.
-   All kwargs passed to this methods are passed on to the `pymssql.connection()`.
+   All kwargs passed to these methods are passed on to the `pymssql.connection()`.
 2. Specify the connection parameters in the environment like the example below, note that parameters given explicitly will take precedence over connection parameters specified in the environment.